cariad/webup/README.md

 # WebUp

 **WebUp** is a Python package for uploading websites to Amazon Web Services S3 buckets.

+- Uploads files and subdirectories
+- Multi-threaded for concurrent parallel uploads
-**WebUp** uploads directories recursively and sets Cache-Control and Content-Type HTTP headers.
+- Sets Cache-Control and Content-Type headers

 **Full documentation is online at [cariad.github.io/webup](https://cariad.github.io/webup/webup.html).**